 If you are a recreational video poker player, there are many things to consider besides the fun involved.
-If you want to give yourself the best chance to win, not to mention play longer and/or earn more comps.
+If you want to give yourself the best chance to win, play longer and earn more comps.
 Let’s look at the big picture.
 Why Do We Play Video Poker?

 WHY DO YOU PLAY VIDEO POKER?

 Could it be any of these many reasons?
-“I like to play video poker because:
+For example, “I like to play video poker because: